stloufra/CADNA_tools_for_MadGraph5/README.md

 Cadnize.sh arguments:
  - exact_momenta -> assumes Rambo momenta have maximum precision
  - CPPProcess -> prints out digits of precision of funtions in CPPProcess.
 Required for histogram_functions_in_CPPProcess.py
  - random/original_seed -> changes the seed of RAMBO to random or reverts to original.
-Setting to random only changes the start seed - if you compile and run the program twice the output will be the same.
+Setting to random only changes the start seed - if you compile once and run the program twice the output will be the same.

 test.sh arguments:
 - float/double/mixed -> changes the precision.
 Mixed means colour algebra in float and rest in double.